ZhaoQi99/PageHub/README.md

 ```

 ## Configuration
+Pagehub will read the configuration from `config.py` automatically.

 ### STORAGE
 * type: storage type.
 Currently supported values are "local".
 * path: path of storage.This is only used when type is set to "local".